A Grand Unification of Quantum Algorithms: Introduction

 Early in the history of quantum computation, this barrier was transcended by seminal work~\cite{bennett1989time} showing that all Boolean functions can be made reversible, with only a small overhead in space and time.
 Toffoli and Fredkin famously illustrated this idea by showing how the ideal Newtonian dynamics of finite-radii spheres (billiard balls) can be used to simulate reversible Boolean circuits, via their collisions~\cite{fredkin1982conservative}.
 Following this concept, simulation of arbitrary Boolean functions can also be accomplished using quantum circuits, by first embedding the desired function into a reversible Boolean circuit, then constructing a quantum circuit realizing this invertible transform.
 Such an embedding is a core part of Shor's quantum factoring algorithm~\cite{shor1994algorithms}, for example, as used in the modular exponentiation of an input number.

 Intriguingly, however, the two other major ``primordial'' quantum algorithms, Grover's quantum search algorithm~\cite{grover1996fast}, and the Hamiltonian simulation algorithm~\cite{feynman1982simulating,lloyd1996universal}, do not employ an embedding of a reversible Boolean function.
 In fact, a key part of the quantum factoring algorithm is its use of the quantum Fourier transform, which has no direct classical analogue, in the sense that it is not at all like a quantum embedding of a reversible Boolean function for the Fourier transform.
-And yet, all three of these algorithms provide a speedup for solution of a problem with a clear classical counterpart, with known speedups over the comparable classical ``Boolean function'' approach.
+And yet, all three of these algorithms provide solutions to problems with clear classical counterparts, and attain known speedups over the comparable classical ``Boolean function'' approaches.
 So wherein lies the ability of quantum algorithms to address and speed up the solution to a classically specified problem?

 As illustrated in this tutorial, a key idea in uniting quantum and classical computation is {\em not} to first make classical computation reversible.
 Instead, observe that the dynamical behavior of a {\em subsystem} of a quantum system can be {\em non-unitary}, and thus can directly realize irreversible, non-linear functions.
 An extreme case of this is projective measurement: the billiard ball model can realize non-invertible gates simply by discarding balls, but this would be inefficient.
-More constructively, the recently developed framework of {\em quantum signal processing} (QSP)~\cite{Low_2016,Low_2019} provides a systematic method to make a quantum subsystem transform under nearly arbitrary polynomial functions of order $d$, using $\mathcal{O}(d)$ elementary unitary quantum operations.
+More constructively, the recently developed framework of {\em quantum signal processing} (QSP)~\cite{Low_2016,Low_2019} provides a systematic method to make a quantum subsystem transform under nearly arbitrary polynomial functions of degree $d$, using $\mathcal{O}(d)$ elementary unitary quantum operations.
 Crucially, the polynomial describes not the output of the full quantum system, but only a very specific and clearly identified subsystem.
 And remarkably, the essential ideas behind QSP originate from the early days of practical control of two-level quantum systems, with nuclear magnetic resonance~\cite{freeman1998spin,levitt1986composite,wimperis1994broadband}.